joh120/Rock_paper_scissors_js/README.md

 The player score is dynamically added as well as the computer score each time the player selects either rock,paper or scissors.

-After every game the result resets, but the score stay keeping count and is displayed at the bottom of the page.
+After every game the winner result resets, but the score stay keeping count and is displayed at the bottom of the page.